-Aloe Cameronii is a medium-size plant, with attractive foliage grows up to 1′ – 2′ feet tall and 2′ – 4′ feet wide.
+Aloe Cameronii [AL-oh, kam-er-OH-nee-eye] is a medium-size plant, with attractive foliage grows up to 1′ – 2′ feet tall and 2′ – 4′ feet wide.

 It prefers moist and sandy soils in full sun or partial shade for a full, healthy shape.

-The evergreen red aloe grows at a slow-moderate rate and under perfect conditions lives up to 40 years or more.
+The evergreen red aloe grows at a slow-moderate rate and lives up to 40 years or more under perfect conditions.

 Aloe Cameronii succulents are known to be drought-tolerant and hence make the best choice for drylands.

-In regards to its hardiness, Aloe Cameronii is hardy to zone 7 to 10; which goes to show the plant’s ability to uphold light frosts in winter.
+Regarding its hardiness, Aloe Cameronii is hardy to zone 7 to 10; which shows the plant’s ability to uphold light frosts in winter.

 The Cameronii aloe is cultivated mostly indoors during cold weather conditions.

 Flowering & Fragrance

 The reason Aloe Cameronii is known as “red aloe” is because of its strikingly red attractive foliage color.